Symphonie fantastique: II. "Un bal" (A ball)

 The second movement is a waltz in 3/8.
 It begins with a mysterious introduction that creates an atmosphere of impending excitement, followed by a passage dominated by two harps; then the flowing waltz theme appears, derived from the idée fixe at first, then transforming it.
 More formal statements of the idée fixe twice interrupt the waltz.

-The movement is the only one to feature the two harps, providing the glamour and sensual richness of the ball, and may also symbolize the object of the young man's affection.
-Berlioz wrote extensively in his memoirs of his trials and tribulations in having this symphony performed, due to a lack of capable harpists and harps, especially in Germany.

-Another feature of this movement is that Berlioz added a part for solo cornet to his autograph score, although it was not included in the score published in his lifetime.
+The movement is the only one to feature the two harps.
+Another feature of the movement is that Berlioz added a part for solo cornet to his autograph score, although it was not included in the score published in his lifetime.
+It is believed to have been written for the virtuoso cornet player Jean-Baptiste Arban.
 The work has most often been played and recorded without the solo cornet part.
-However, conductors Jean Martinon, Colin Davis, Otto Klemperer, Gustavo Dudamel, John Eliot Gardiner, Charles Mackerras, Jos van Immerseel and Leonard Slatkin have employed this part for cornet in performances of the symphony.

 III.
 "Scène aux champs" (Scene in the country)

 The third movement is a slow movement, marked Adagio, in 6/8.
-The two shepherds mentioned in the program notes are depicted by a cor anglais (English horn) and an offstage oboe tossing an evocative melody back and forth.
+The two shepherds mentioned in the programme notes are depicted by a cor anglais and an offstage oboe tossing an evocative melody back and forth.
 After the cor anglais–oboe conversation, the principal theme of the movement appears on solo flute and violins.
 It begins with:

 Berlioz salvaged this theme from his abandoned Messe solennelle.
 The idée fixe returns in the middle of the movement, played by oboe and flute.
 The sound of distant thunder at the end of the movement is a striking passage for four timpani.

 IV.
 "Marche au supplice" (March to the scaffold)

 Berlioz claimed to have written the fourth movement in a single night, reconstructing music from an unfinished project, the opera Les francs-juges.
 The movement begins with timpani sextuplets in thirds, for which he directs: "The first quaver of each half-bar is to be played with two drumsticks, and the other five with the right hand drumsticks".
 The movement proceeds as a march filled with blaring horns and rushing passages, and scurrying figures that later show up in the last movement.

-Before the musical depiction of his execution, there is a brief, nostalgic recollection of the idée fixe in a solo clarinet, as though representing the last conscious thought of the soon-to-be-executed man.
+Before the musical depiction of his execution, there is a brief, nostalgic recollection of the idée fixe in a solo clarinet part, as though representing the last conscious thought of the soon-to-be-executed man.

-V. "Songe d'une nuit du sabbat" (Dream of a Night of the Sabbath)
+V. "Songe d'une nuit du sabbat" (Dream of a night of the sabbath)

 This movement can be divided into sections according to tempo changes: